BenCooke95/W150-W176/README.md

 Included are the WASP photomety, follow-up spectroscopy and follow-up photometry.

 Data files are named by instrument and date (where applicable).
 Dates follow the ddmmyyyy convention.
-TRAPPIST data is split into a (befoe meridian flip) and b (after meridian flip).
+TRAPPIST data is split into a (before meridian flip) and b (after meridian flip).

 The photometry files each contain 3 columns: HJD(-2450000), Flux, Flux_err